Choosing the Right College Savings Account for Your Child

 While these vehicles offer some unique planning opportunities, they will not serve most families as well as Section 529 plans or Coverdell ESAs.

-UGMA and UTMA (Uniform Gift to Minors Act and Uniform Transfer to Minors Act) custodial accounts count almost four times as heavily against financial aid and require the assets to be handed over to a child no later than age 21.
+UGMA and UTMA (Uniform Gift to Minors Act and Uniform Transfer to Minors Act) custodial accounts count heavily against financial aid and require the assets to be handed over to a child usually no later than age 21 (may vary by state).
 Buying individual bonds in a UGMA or UTMA might get you close to the return of prepaid tuition plan, but will be subject to taxation on any interest earned above a certain amount.

 A Coverdell ESA or a Section 529 account offers virtually the same tax benefits as a Roth IRA, without wasting a valuable opportunity to save for your retirement.